Green Building Advisor Martin Holladay’s Musings of an Energy Nerd.

 GO Logic Design/Build firm focused on Passive House projects, located in Maine.
 Lots of useful info, and their projects are always interesting.

 Hammer and Hand Passive House builder in the Seattle/Portland area.
 Lots of useful info and fantastic videos — indispensable for DIYers tackling a Passive House-level new build.
 We couldn’t have built our house without their videos and their Best Practices Manual.

 Living Building Challenge Holistic approach to building; encompassing on-site construction issues apart from overall energy demand.
 Another option, along with LEED and Passive House, for ‘green’ building certification.

 Permies Plenty of info, regardless of experience with permaculture principles.
 Great learning tool.
 Useful forums to share, or just read about, problems/solutions.

 Geoff Lawton Really interesting permaculture projects from around the world.
 Great videos.

 Midwest Permaculture Based in Illinois.
-I did a phone consultation with husband and wife team, Bill & Becky Wilson, extremely nice people and definitely worth it.
-Offer Permaculture Design Certificate (PDC) training throughout the year at various sites.
+I did a phone consultation with husband and wife team, Bill & Becky Wilson; extremely nice people, and definitely worth it.
+They offer Permaculture Design Certificate (PDC) training throughout the year at various sites.